auth0/webtask-slack-signup/README.md

-webtask-slack-signup: Create Slack signup page using Auth0 webtasks
+Create Slack signup page using Auth0 webtasks
 ======

 With [Auth0 Webtasks](https://webtask.io) you can quickly create a signup page for your Slack team without worrying about hosting, backends, and devops.